 Most SCT textbooks are also available on reserve at Olin Library circulation desk.
 Participants may access the books by providing the call numbers, available through the Cornell Library Catalog, to the desk staff.

-The summer schedule for Cornell Cinema can be found on their website.
-Ithaca also has an independent movie house on the Commons, Cinemapolis, devoted to first-run foreign, independent, and locally-produced features.
+Ithaca has an independent movie house on the Commons, Cinemapolis, devoted to first-run foreign, independent, and locally-produced features.
 For major studio releases, there is Regal Cinemas in the Ithaca Mall.

 Gimme!
 Coffee is an Ithaca original, although those who live in NYC may be familiar with its locations there.
-There are two Gimme! storefronts downtown, and another in Gates Hall on the Cornell campus.
+There are two Gimme! storefronts downtown, another in Gates Hall on the Cornell campus, and one at the Community Corners shopping center in Cayuga Heights.
 Gimme! roasts are also served on campus at the Temple of Zeus and Manndible Cafe (the latter, probably, being the best place to get hot and cold espresso beverages on campus).
-Also downtown are the Ithaca Coffee Company and The Shop, each located roughly a block east of the Commons.
+Also downtown is Ithaca Coffee Company, located roughly a block east of the Commons.
 Starbucks has locations in Collegetown and downtown, and its coffee is also served at the Libe Cafe in Olin Library.

 Colloquia will meet on Thursday afternoons throughout the program (beginning the second week of the session) from 3:00pm-5:00pm in 253 Malott Hall.
 The paper for each colloquium will be left in your mail folder one week in advance of the colloquium whenever possible.
 (Please note that a final discussion among the faculty and participants of issues raised throughout the program will be held on the last Thursday afternoon of the session.)